Sharon Mills

 I am accredited and regulated by the following bodies and adhere to their code of ethics:

-Northern Ireland Social Care Council (NISCC);
+• Northern Ireland Social Care Council (NISCC);

-Health and Care Professions Council (HCPC) an independent UK-wide health regulator;
+• Health and Care Professions Council (HCPC) an independent UK-wide health regulator;

-I am a member of the EMDR All-Ireland Association.
+• I am accredited by the EMDR Europe Association as an EMDR Therapist and I’m a member of the EMDR All-Ireland Association.

-I am a member of the British Association of Dramatherapists (BADth);
+• I am a member of the British Association of Dramatherapists (BADth);

 Qualifications

-2020 – 2023 Training in Eye Movement Desensitisation and Reprocessing (EMDR) and the Flash Technique (FT) (an adjunct of EMDR)
+• 2020 – 2023 Training in Eye Movement Desensitisation and Reprocessing (EMDR) and the Flash Technique (FT) (an adjunct of EMDR)

-2019 Sensorimotor Psychotherapy Level 1
+• 2019 Sensorimotor Psychotherapy Level 1

-2007 MA Arts Psychotherapy (Specialising in Dramatherapy)
+• 2007 MA Arts Psychotherapy (Specialising in Dramatherapy)

-2001 MA Social Work
+• 2001 MA Social Work

-1995 BA (Hons) Humanities
+• 1995 BA (Hons) Humanities

 Special interest

 I am particularly interested in somatic psychotherapy (Somatic therapy operates on the premise that what happens to you in your life is stored not only in your mind but also in your body).
-My clinical experience, my training in EMDR, sensorimotor psychotherapy and creative methodologies embody my holistic approach when helping to improve the well-being of adults, children, young people and their parents/carers.
+My clinical experience, my training in EMDR, sensorimotor psychotherapy and creative methodologies embodies my holistic approach when helping to improve the well-being of adults, children, young people and their parents/carers.

 Both EMDR, Creative Arts and Dramatherapy are listed as interventions by Beacon House – Therapeutic Services & Trauma Team.
-They created the “Bottom Up” Approach to address neurodevelopmental trauma and it is underpinned by the Neuro Sequential Model of Therapeutics (NMT), developed by Dr Bruce Perry.
+They created the “Bottom Up” Approach to address neurodevelopmental

 The “Bottom Up” Approach is designed to recover and repair each part of a child’s brain in a specific, phased and effective order.